pagebolt/pagebolt_docs/README.md

 Step 1: Folder Structure
 ---------------

-After downloading and unzipping the package to your local server (i.e. WAMP, XAMPP, Vagrant), take a look at the folder structure.
+After downloading the package and unzipping it to your local server (i.e. WAMP, XAMPP, Vagrant), take a look at the folder structure and explore its contents.

 ```
 -PageBolt_Pagekit